Peng Jin, PhD

 I am a research specialist and joined the lab in 2016.
 I investigate drosophila eye screening and behavior test to identify genetic modifiers in Fragile X-associated tremor ataxia syndrome (FXTAS) and amyotrophic lateral sclerosis (ALS).
 I am also involved in epigenetic study.

-Hwanwook Seong is a rising sophomore at Emory University double majoring in music and biology (pre-med track).
+Hwanwook Seong is a senior at Emory University double majoring in music and biology (pre-med track).
 He is interested in developmental diseases and how epigenetic-related projects can further influence research.
-He looks forward to the projects that he will be able to develop as he continues working in the lab.
+His current project delves into the roles of different genetic modifiers in lysosomal storage diseases and how they can modulate CGG repeat toxicity seen in FXTAS.